LIV Golf has become a fight over money and what it means to us — and I don't like it.

 This country hasn't always been so greedy.
 People sacrificed for the greater good.

 Teamwork was a thing.
 Selflessness meant something.
 And patriotism was a sense of pride opposed to a punchline.

-There's nothing wrong with wanting more, but getting it at the expense of others now seems par for the course — no pun intended.
+There's nothing wrong with wanting more but getting it at the expense of others is now seemingly par for the course — no pun intended.